Formatted output

 ~NG

-same as ~Ng, except E is used for exponentiation instead of e.
+same as ~Ng, except E/F is used instead of e/f.

 ~Nd